 It’s a good idea to occasionally clean out the scratch.gdb database and compact it

-Let big jobs process overnight
+Let big jobs process overnight or on the weekend

 Keep the geoprocessing tool window open to track progress and read error messages.
 If the process is running in the background it is harder to tell if a process is hung up.